-If you are getting to the point where you are turning down work, or you have identified a new service or product idea, but don’t have the time to execute it yourself, it may be time to hire in some help via an employee or freelancer.
+If you are getting to the point where you are turning down work, or you have identified a new service or product idea, but don’t have the time to execute it yourself, it may be time to consider hiring employees, or one or more freelancers.

 See our post about the importance of spending time on your business, not in your business.

-Whether you need full time or part time help, these are some of the key things to consider from a financial point of view for your business:
+Whether you need to consider hiring employees for full time or part time help, these are some of the key things to consider from a financial point of view for your business:

 What are you looking for and how much ‘salary’ might you need to pay?